Frequently Asked Questions

 • Children's Division:

-For the first time ever, we are excited to announce that our Children's Division will have the opportunity to perform in May 2025 in our Celebration of Dance.
-In these weekly classes we focus on fostering a love of movement and building a strong classical ballet foundation, so students are ready to join our Academy or Community Youth Programs.
-We also have an Observation Week twice a semester where family and friends are welcome to watch and see their dancer's growth!
-Check with School Calendar for dates.
-Students are not eligible to audition for Nashville's Nutcracker until age 8.
+In our weekly classes, we focus on fostering a love of movement and building a strong classical ballet foundation, so students are ready to join our Academy or Community Youth Programs.
+We also have an Observation Week twice a semester where family and friends are welcome to watch and to see their dancer's growth!
+Check our School Calendar for Observation Week dates.
+Students are eligible to audition for Nashville's Nutcracker starting at age 8.

 Academy/Young Men's Scholarship Program:

-Students are strongly encouraged to audition for Nashville's Nutcracker.
+Students are strongly encouraged to audition for Nashville's Nutcracker once they reach the appropriate age.
 School of Nashville Ballet students receive priority casting, and it is an incredible opportunity to perform with professional dancers.
-Academy and YMSP students will also have the opportunity to participate in our May Celebration of Dance performances at the end of the school year.
-These will include a Contemporary Showcase for Levels 3 and up as well as a full-length classical ballet, featuring all Levels, that changes from year to year.
-There are also class Observation Days built into the School Calendar where family and friends may watch their dancers in class.
+Academy and YMSP students will also have the opportunity to participate in our annual Celebration of Dance performances at the end of the school year.
+These include a Contemporary Showcase for Levels 3 and up, as well as a full-length classical ballet featuring all Levels that changes from year to year.
+There are also class Observation Days built into the School Calendar, during which family and friends may watch their dancers in class.

 Community Youth:

-Students are strongly encouraged to audition for Nashville's Nutcracker.
-School of Nashville Ballet students receive priority casting, and it is an incredible opportunity to perform with professional dancers.
-Additionally, the Community Division will have the opportunity to perform in the May Celebration of Dance performance that includes our Community Adult Dancers, Adaptive Dancers, Optional Disciplines and other community partners.
+Students are strongly encouraged to audition for Nashville's Nutcracker once they reach the appropriate age.
+School of Nashville Ballet students receive priority casting and it is an incredible opportunity to perform with professional dancers.
+Additionally, the Community Division will have the opportunity to perform in the annual Celebration of Dance performance that includes our Community Adult Dancers, Adaptive Dancers, Optional Disciplines, and other community partners.
 We also have Observation Week twice a semester where family and friends are welcome to watch and see their dancer's growth!

 • School of Nashville Ballet students have several opportunities to interact with Nashville Ballet’s professional company.
 Whenever possible, Academy Division teachers take students to company rehearsals to be exposed to a professional dance environment.
 Selected upper Academy students have the opportunity to take class with Nashville Ballet’s professional company three to four times per year, as well as with guest teachers and visiting choreographers.

 • Many of the youth casts in the professional company’s performances are exclusively selected from School of Nashville Ballet.
-Students also receive priority casting in auditions open to the general public.
+Students also receive priority casting in auditions open to the general public, such as Nashville’s Nutcracker.

-• Nashville Ballet partners with other dance companies from around the U.S. to host Summer Intensive auditions at the Martin Center for Nashville Ballet, allowing our Academy and Professional Division students to audition for several summer programs from their home studio, saving significant time and travel expenses.
+• Nashville Ballet partners with other dance companies from around the U.S. to host Summer Intensive auditions at the Martin Center for Nashville Ballet, allowing our Academy and Professional Division students to audition for several summer programs from their home studio and save significant time and travel expenses.

-• Nashville Ballet was selected as the site for Youth America Grand Prix’s (YAGP) Job Fair in 2023 which brought in Artistic Directors from all over the country to audition dancers for professional company jobs.
-Also in 2023, Nashville was added as a regional competition spot, and we hope to be included every year!
-Read more about this prestigious competition here which awards hundreds scholarships and contracts to students every year,
+• Nashville Ballet was selected as the site for Youth America Grand Prix’s (YAGP) Job Fair in 2023, which brought in Artistic Directors from all over the country to audition dancers for professional company jobs.
+Also in 2023, Nashville was added as a regional competition spot, something we hope to be included in every year!
+Read more about this prestigious competition that awards hundreds of scholarships and contracts to students every year.

-• The ballet and school are not responsible for personal property.
-Please put your name in all your belongings.
+• The ballet and school are not responsible for a dancer’s personal property.
+Please put your name on all of your belongings.

-• All students are expected to wear the dance apparel specified. (see uniform requirements) Dance clothes and shoes are to be kept clean and sewn.
+• All students are expected to wear the dance apparel specified for their level (see uniform requirements).
+Dance clothes and shoes are to be kept clean and sewn.

 • All students are required to wear street clothes (a complete cover-up) and street shoes when entering and exiting the building.
 This preserves the life of our highly specialized dance floor as well as students’ dance shoes.

-• Do not park in the “drop-off” lane to come into the building.
-This causes traffic problems.
-If you need to come in, please park in a designated parking space.
+• Do not park in the “drop-off” lane to come into the building, as this leads to traffic back-ups.
+If you need to come inside our building, please park in a designated parking space.

 • Nashville Ballet is a smoke-free environment.
-No gum chewing is allowed in the building.
-No food and drink in the studio except water.
+No gum-chewing is allowed in the building.
+No food and drink are allowed in the studio except water.

 • Once class has begun, students are not permitted to enter without the permission of the teacher.

-• Students are to use only the front school entrance to enter and leave the building except in case of emergency.
+• Students are to use only the front entrance of The Martin Center to enter and leave the building except in case of emergency.

 • Students are not to open any outside doors in the building for any person other than a faculty or staff member.
 When in doubt, don’t let them in.

-• Students are to check the portal daily for changes in the schedule, special events, messages, etc.
+• Students should check their portal daily for changes in the schedule, special events, messages, etc.

-• Except in the case of an emergency, office staff will not interrupt class for phone calls, messages, etc. Messages will be taken and given after class.
+• Except in the case of an emergency, office staff will not interrupt class for phone calls, messages, etc. Messages will be taken and given to students after class.

 • Absences must be reported through the portal prior to class time.

-• Students may make up missed classes in a level equal or below their own.
-Students must sign in for make up classes at the front desk.
+• Students may make up missed classes in a level equal to or below their own.
+Students must sign in for make-up classes at the front desk.

 • A release of claims and treatment authorization form must be completed and on file before a student will be allowed to take class.
 This should be completed at the time of registration.

-• No jewelry (watches, necklaces, etc.) except small earrings are to be worn.
+• No jewelry (watches, necklaces, etc.) except small earrings are to be worn to class.

 • No loose hair around the face.